 Teachers with 30 years or more experience say that today's child is, in general, much less respectful and much less mannerly than the typical child of a generation ago.
 Unfortunately, unless children learn respect for others, beginning with adults, they can never learn to respect themselves.

 Manners and respect are inseparable.
-Children begin developing respect for others by first developing it for their parents.
+Children develop respect for others by first developing it for their parents.
 Children should be taught to behave in mannerly ways toward their parents.
-That means children should not be allowed to call their parents (or any adult for that matter) by their first names, to interrupt adult conversations unless in crisis, or (beyond age three) to throw tantrums when they don't get their way.
-We might even go so far as to recommend that children be taught to respond to all adults, including their parents, with "Yes, Sir" and "Yes, Ma'am."
+That means children should not be allowed to call their parents (or any adult for that matter) by their first names, interrupt adult conversations unless in crisis, or (beyond age three) throw tantrums when they don't get their way.
 When adults speak, children should pay attention; and when adults give instructions, children should carry them out.
-It's as simple as that.

 Try these tips for teaching good manners:

 Work on one thing at a time.
 If you try to teach too many social skills at once, you will end up teaching none of them well.
 Instead, teach table manners first, for example.
 When those have been learned, advance to phone manners, and so on.